privet56/ng2Goodies/cheatsheets/vertx/vertx.md

         Router r = Router.router(vertx);
         //GET: use .end because we dont stream router.get("/api/a:param").handler(ctx -> ctx.response().end(myLongRunningFunc()));
-        //GET: if you block, you have to do that explicitely router.get("/api/b:param").blockingHandler(this::myLongRunningBlockingFunc, false);
+        //GET: if you block, you have to do that explicitely (alternative for blocking calls: use Worker vertical) router.get("/api/b:param").blockingHandler(this::myLongRunningBlockingFunc, false);

         //POST